quincysmiith/digital-analytics-masterclass/README.md

 A project based learning path for becoming an expert digital analytics practitioner.

-Digital Analytics practitioner: a professional who applies data analysis and statistical techniques to help organizations make informed business decisions.
+__Digital Analytics practitioner__: a professional who applies data analysis and statistical techniques to help organizations make informed business decisions.
 Typically using data collected by Analytics tools about user behaviour on digital platforms such as websites and apps.

+At the core of this curriculum is having a website and analytics tracking on it.
+This is a must!

+Each of the other 3 areas can be thought of as a buffet.
+They do not rely on each other and can be approached in any order.

+For someone interested in developing data analysis skills, they might do areas 0, 1, 2 and 2a.
+Spending a considerable portion of time in 2a (Advanced Data Analysis) answering various questions about the data, maybe some of those questions are AI generated.

+Use of Generative AI is encouraged to help fill any knowledge gaps.
+Getting error messages along the way means you're learning.